readyapi/APIRadar/README.md

 ### Django

-This is an example of how to add the Apitally middleware to a Django Ninja or Django REST Framework application.
+This is an example of how to add the Apiradar middleware to a Django Ninja or Django REST Framework application.
 For further instructions, see our [setup guide for Django](http://docs.localhost/frameworks/django).